iem-projects/pd-acre/docu/acre.rst

 prefix on objects.
 Mostly the same prefix is used in name definitions in send/receives names or tables, filenames and signals.
 For example in the `mixer` module, aka `mxr`, the master section object is named `mxr/master~ <ID>` and the receive/send parameter for master-mute is `/mxr/master/<id>/mute`.
+Since Version 2.0, the prefix for parameters within base modules has been dropped in favour for a more universal usage in complex projects.

 Abstractions which are objects as functions, should be divided in objects for the graphical user interface GUI, DSP processing (without GUI-objects) and data storage:

 functions
-  should be named within groups starting always with the same prefix and signalobject should end with a `~`.
+  should be named within groups starting always with the same prefix and signal processing objects should end with a `~`.

   e.g: `mxr/mo/send~.pd`, `mxr/mo/prepost~.pd`, ...